-- ii.
 Describe any variations in training requirements for the standard(s).
 Do training requirements vary by category of care (i.e. Center, FCC, In-home), licensing status (i.e. licensed, license-exempt), or the age of the children in care?
-N/A - iii.
-To demonstrate compliance, certify by checking below when the state/territory requires this training topic be completed by providers during either pre-service or during an orientation period within three (3) months of hire.

 iv.
 Does the state/territory require that this training topic be completed before caregivers, teachers, and directors are allowed to care for children unsupervised?